 Our history has been marked by a series of key protection programmes.

 Following the death in 1936 of our first Patron, HM King George V, the King George's Fields Foundation was set up in his memory "to promote and assist in the establishment... of playing fields for the use and enjoyment of the people".
-Grants were provided to aid the establishment of playing fields across the UK and by the time the Foundation was wound-up in 1965 and 'permanent guardianship' passed to Fields in Trust, 471 spaces had been created.
-These remain clearly identifiable today by heraldic plaques that signify their status as a King George V Field.
+Grants were provided to aid the establishment of playing fields across the UK and there are now over 500 such spaces which are legally protected forever with Fields in Trust.
+These remain clearly identifiable today by heraldic plaques that signify their status as a King George's Field.

 Find out more about our corporate partnership with Asda and the Asda Foundation which delivered a grassroots legacy across the UK.